mathewmarcus/homepage/markdown/home-networking/part-1b.md

 ## What's Next
-In the next tutorial, we'll set up DNS.
+In the next tutorial, we'll set up our gateway router and subnets.